-GACJT may be supported by the New Housing Entity (NHE) and other AMEs to prioritise the development of Jabiru Specific Design Codes for Residential Infrastructure.
+GACJT may be supported by the Approved Housing Entity (AHE) and other AMEs to prioritise the development of Jabiru Specific Design Codes for Residential Infrastructure.
 These Design Codes will be applicable to all residential buildings and improvements to assist GACJT and the holders of residential subleases in achieving the highest standard of environmentally sensitive design and homes suited to the tropical savannah climate and the needs of the residential community.
 This is expected to include the following 3 step process:

-- (1) Require all rectification and remediation works to consider passive design, materials, energy and water initiatives to achieve environmentally sensitive outcomes appropriate for a tropical savannah climate. - (2) GACJT to develop an Architectural and Landscaping Design Guide for residential buildings. - (3) GACJT to develop detailed Jabiru Specific Design Codes for Housing to guide all future works to achieve the long-term design vision for the Jabiru residential community.
+- 1. Require all rectification and remediation works to consider passive design, materials, energy and water initiatives to achieve environmentally sensitive outcomes appropriate for a tropical savannah climate. - 2.
+GACJT to develop an Architectural and Landscaping Design Guide for residential buildings. - 3.
+GACJT to develop detailed Jabiru Specific Design Codes for Housing to guide all future works to achieve the long-term design vision for the Jabiru residential community.
 This would be a detailed housing design mandate similar to building caveats in a residential subdivision.

-SOCIAL IMPACT MANAGEMENT AND COMPLIANCE
+SOCIALIMPACT MANAGEMENT AND COMPLIANCE

-Jabiru and the surrounding region is a small but diverse community that is unique in many ways.
-Located within the dual World Heritage listed Kakadu National Park for both its cultural and natural values makes it a privilege to both work and live in Jabiru.
+Jabiru and the surrounding region are a small but diverse community that is unique in many ways.
+Located within the dual World Heritage listed Kakadu National Park for both its cultural and natural values make it a privilege to both work and live in Jabiru.
 This benefit places important responsibilities on residents (including contractors, workers and visitors).
 As a starting point the Jabiru Resident's Handbook has been designed to assist new and visiting residents to gain an understanding of their responsibilities and to encourage them to take advantage of the attractions Jabiru and its surrounds have to offer.
-Refer to https://www.westarnhem.nt.gov.au/our-communities/jabiru for the latest version.
-Appendix J includes the Jabiru Resident's Handbook 2021 for reference only.
+Refer to Jabiru | West Arnhem Regional Council.
+Appendix J includes the Jabiru Resident's Handbook 2024 for reference only.